0xkalawy/IEEE/IEEE.md

 - IEEE CTF
 - ...

-also can introduce researches to:
+also can introduce research to:
 - Portswigger
 - BlackHat MEA